 Moreover, it is important to keep in mind that, like any other means used to settle a dispute - other than through legal proceedings or arbitration - mediation does not interrupt extinctive prescription (statute of limitation).
 Remember that the holder of a right, that fails to act within the delays, is at risk of having prescription invoked as a defence to have the application dismissed.
 However the parties may agree to waive prescription already acquired and the benefit of time elapsed in a signed document to suspend prescription for the duration of the mediation process, without however such suspension lasting more than 6 months.

-WHAT YOU SHOULD KNOW !
-Mediation is an alternative method of dispute resolution that guarantees full control of the conflict by the parties.
+WHAT YOU SHOULD KNOW!
+Mediation is a private dispute prevention and resolution process that guarantees full control of the conflict by the parties.
 It deals with the crux of the dispute, usually caused by a breakdown in communication.
 Unlike a trial or arbitration where a third-party rules on the dispute and imposes a solution, mediation ensures, throughout the whole process, that nothing can be decided without the agreement of the parties.

 CONSULT THE WEB SITE : MÉDIATION ET ARBITRAGE EN COPROPRIÉTÉ INC.